 If you have a spot like this in your kitchen you might want to take the tile all the way up instead of stopping halfway.
 It takes the kitchen up a notch (and could add a little appeal if you are selling).
 Since we were using basic beveled subway tile this was cost effective.

 We switched out our round kitchen table for our dining room table because I thought a rectangle fit better in that little breakfast nook.
 Although I love the round table (round tables make for great family conversation!)
-I enjoyed the bigger table in the space better.
+I enjoy the bigger table in the space better.
 We added these pretty end chairs on the table too.
 They are from Serena & Lily.

 One hesitation about this switch of tables is that I am not sure how that current table is going to hold up to every day use by a family of 6.
-I bought it for the dining room; a beautiful table that had an equally beautiful price tag!

 Which 2020 kitchen trends will effect our brand new kitchen

 We planned our kitchen out thoughtfully so that it would last for many years.
 And I know I want to keep loving it too.
 We won’t be doing much but we do have a few ideas planned, because I like to keep things fresh around here.
 I also like small, easy updates with impact.
 There are just a few small ideas that I have up my sleeve to keep it current with 2020 kitchen trends.